kakudiego/C-17-CS-for-JS_Regex-Tutorial/gist-template.md

 ### Quantifiers

 Quantifiers are used to specify the number of times that a character or a group of characters are expected to occur in the input string.
-Two types of quantifiers are supported: `+` (plus sign) and `{n}` (curly braces).
+Two types of quantifiers are supported: `+` (plus sign) and `{}` (curly braces).

 The `+` symbol matches one or more repetitions of the preceding character.

-`[a-z0-9_\.-]+` any character from a to z, 0 to 9, underscore, period, or hyphen is expected to occur at least once
+`[a-z0-9_\.-]+` any character is expected to occur at least once

-The `{n}` are used to specify the number of times that a character or a group of characters can be repeated.
+The `{}` are used to specify the number of times that a character or a group of characters can be repeated.

 `[a-z\.]{2,6}` match at least 2 times but not most 6 times